pyladiesams/llms-scan-reviews-nov2024/README.md

 ## Setting Up Notebook for Part II (Hands-On)

-Download the files from Google Drive https://drive.google.com/drive/folders/1VGcRvOlyto0SxMmU9Y5Ds2ySgASB5-IE?usp=sharing and upload to your Drive.
+Download [the files from Google Drive](https://drive.google.com/drive/folders/1VGcRvOlyto0SxMmU9Y5Ds2ySgASB5-IE?usp=sharing) and upload them to your Google Drive.
+It can take some time as you need to download around 4GB.
+It contains a huge dataset and some pre-trained model weights.
+Hence the size.

 Then:
 1. Open the Notebook in Google Colab.